-Elizabeth Roberts is a favourite here at est hq when it comes to stylish, elegant New York homes.
-With an eye for detail and an appetite for bringing historic homes thoughtfully into the modern era, Elizabeth Roberts Architecture & Design have shown their expertise several times over (explore our previous features on the New York Brownstone and Brooklyn Home projects).
+Elizabeth Roberts Architects is a favourite here at est hq when it comes to stylish, elegant New York homes.
+With an eye for detail and an appetite for bringing historic homes thoughtfully into the modern era, Elizabeth Roberts Architects have shown their expertise several times over (explore our previous features on the New York Brownstone and Brooklyn Home projects).

 The renovation was significant to say the least: every wall, ceiling, star, floor and window of the house was replaced, while new heating, cooling, plumbing and electrical were installed.
 The sole remaining feature – the wood joists – were exposed on the first floor with insulation added to the underside of the floors above, creating a loft-like aesthetic.
 New floors made from reclaimed wood add to the rustic feel of the home, particularly when pared with the exposed beams of the living and dining spaces.